The breadth of materials your 3D printer is capable of working with determines the breadth of opportunities available to you.

 Designers and engineers can now turn their designs into physical form without the hours or days of trial and error, resulting in the loss of precious time and missed deadlines.

-Materials for sale on our store are listed below.
+The 3D printing materials for sale on our store are listed below.
 The complete list of materials for which profiles are included in Cura Type A can be found here.

 To download the latest material profiles, click here.